to: Accounting Regulations

 14. After December 31, 2000, an applicant for initial issuance of a certificate under this section shall show that the applicant has had one year of experience.
 This experience must include providing any type of service or advice involving the use of accounting, attest, management advisory, financial advisory, tax, or consulting skills.
 This experience must be verified and must meet any other requirements prescribed by the board by rule.
 This experience is acceptable if it was gained through employment in government, industry, academia, or public accounting.
 This experience requirement does not apply to those who received a certificate from this state prior to January 1, 2000.

 c.
-That in the event the license from the state of the individual's principal place of business is no longer valid, the individual will cease offering or rendering professional services in this state individually and on behalf of a firm; and d.
-To the appointment of the state board which issued the person's license as the person's agent upon whom process may be served in any action or proceeding by this board against the licensee.
+To the appointment of the state board which issued the person's certificate as the person's agent upon whom process may be served in any action or proceeding by this board against the licensee.

 43-02.2-05.
 Permits to practice - Individual.
 Repealed by S.L.
 1999, ch.
 372, § 15.